Top 5 Cheapest Neighborhoods to live in Edmonton with the Best Quality of Life - 2025

 Despite its proximity to downtown, housing options here are relatively affordable.
 The area features a mix of single-family homes, many of which are heritage properties, providing residents with a unique living environment.
 While generally quiet and safe, residents should be mindful of the western and northern boundaries.

 The community is served by the Highlands Community League, established in 1921, which maintains a community hall, outdoor rink, and lawn bowling club.
 Easy access to Wayne Gretzky Drive and nearby facilities like Northlands and Commonwealth Stadium adds to the neighborhood’s appeal.
-As of November 2023, the average rent for a 1-bedroom apartment is $900, and the average cost of buying a property is $500,735.

 The Highlands, Edmonton